Teaching & Learning at

 There are seven areas of learning and development that must shape educational programmes in early years settings.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three areas, the prime areas, are:

 We must also support children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

-At Our Lady of Lourdes, our children engage with all subjects of the National Curriculum either as weekly subjects or in a block of intense learning.
+At Our Lady of Lourdes, all of our children engage with all subjects of the National Curriculum either as weekly subjects or in a block of intensive learning.
 The approach we use allows all pupils to have the maximum opportunity to attain and to enjoy their learning through a range of exciting and valuable learning experiences.
 All pupils have access to the same opportunities in their own age group and those who need additional support and intervention will receive it.

 Our subject overviews on the school website detail the core topics for each term in each year group in each subject.

 In the delivery of our broad curriculum we ensure that pupils receive access to